menu

 Demographics

-The overall education level of Champion is somewhat higher than in the average US city of 21.84%: 26.66% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Champion who are college-educated is somewhat higher than the average US community of 21.84%: 26.66% of adults in Champion have at least a bachelor's degree.

 The per capita income in Champion in 2022 was $34,914, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $139,656 for a family of four.
 However, Champion contains both very wealthy and poor people as well.